dds-bridge/dds/doc/dll-description.md

 </tbody>
 </table>

 SolveBoardPBN is just like SolveBoard, except for the input format.
 Historically it was one of the first functions, and it exposes the thread index directly to the user.
-Later functions generally don’t do that, and they also hide the implementation details such as transposition tables, see below.
+Later functions generally don't do that, and they also hide the implementation details such as transposition tables, see below.

-SolveBoard solves a single deal “<code>dl</code>” and returns the result in “<code>\*futp</code>” which must be declared before calling SolveBoard.
+SolveBoard solves a single deal &#8220;<code>dl</code>&#8221; and returns the result in &#8220;<code>\*futp</code>&#8221; which must be declared before calling SolveBoard.

 If you have multiple hands to solve, it is always better to group them together into a single function call than to use SolveBoard.

 SolveBoard is thread-safe, so several threads can call SolveBoard in parallel.
 Thus the user of DDS can create threads and call SolveBoard in parallel over them.
 The maximum number of threads is fixed in the DLL at compile time and is currently 16.
-So “<code>threadIndex</code>” must be between 0 and 15 inclusive; see also the function SetMaxThreads.
+So &#8220;<code>threadIndex</code>&#8221; must be between 0 and 15 inclusive; see also the function SetMaxThreads.
 Together with the PlayAnalyse functions, this is the only function that exposes the thread number to the user.

-There is a “<code>transposition table</code>” memory associated with each thread.
+There is a &#8220;<code>transposition table</code>&#8221; memory associated with each thread.
 Each node in the table is effectively a position after certain cards have been played and other certain cards remain.
 The table is not deleted automatically after each call to SolveBoard, so it can be reused from call to call.
 However, it only really makes sense to reuse the table when the hand is very similar in the two calls.
-The function will still run if this is not the case, but it won’t be as efficient.
-The reuse of the transposition table can be controlled by the “<code>mode</code>” parameter, but normally this is not needed and should not be done.
+The function will still run if this is not the case, but it won't be as efficient.
+The reuse of the transposition table can be controlled by the &#8220;<code>mode</code>&#8221; parameter, but normally this is not needed and should not be done.

-The three parameters “<code>target</code>”, “<code>solutions</code>” and “<code>mode</code>” together control the function.
+The three parameters &#8220;<code>target</code>&#8221;, &#8220;<code>solutions</code>&#8221; and &#8220;<code>mode</code>&#8221; together control the function.
 Generally speaking, the target is the number of tricks to be won (at least) by the side to play; solutions controls how many solutions should be returned; and mode controls the search behavior.
 See next page for definitions.

-For equivalent cards, only the highest is returned, and lower equivalent cards are encoded in the <code><a href="#futureTricks">futureTricks</a></code> structure (see “<code>equals</code>”).
+For equivalent cards, only the highest is returned, and lower equivalent cards are encoded in the <code><a href="#futureTricks">futureTricks</a></code> structure (see &#8220;<code>equals</code>&#8221;).

 <table>
 <thead>